szerrade-uw/Cropbox.jl/docs/src/tutorials/lotkavolterra.md

 **Configuration**

 Much like the new system, the new configuration can be created by reusing the old configuration.
-All we need to do is configure the new variable `K`.
+All we need to configure is the new variable `K`.

 ```@example Cropbox
 lvddc = @config(lvc, (:LotkaVolterraDD => :K => 1000))